Table of contents

 - Clearly communicate your value proposition.
 Highlight how your product or service can help solve pain points.
 This can also demonstrate you’ve done your research well.

-- Prompt the recipient to take a specific action with an enticing CTA.
+- Prompt the recipient to take a specific action with a CTA.
 This could go from scheduling a meeting to simply asking for their thoughts.
 Make the call to action clear, concise, and easy to follow.

 Here’s a structure to inspire the follow-up section of your sequence: